Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task-3,  counts the number of directories in the PATH

-Task-4, list all environment variables
+Task-4, list environment variables

 Task-5, list all variables and functions

+Task-6, creates a local variable